 Anastamoses between internal and external carotid arteries

-Multiple, highly-variable anastamoses exist between the internal and external carotid arteries.
-These anastamoses may not be evident on non-invasive imaging or even catheter angiography, and may only be demonstrable with elevated intra-arterial pressures or high-flow states.
-ICA-ECA collaterals may enlarge following occlusion of the ICA and have been implicated in the development of dural AV fistulas.
+Multiple, highly-variable anastomoses exist between the internal and external carotid arteries.
+These anastomoses may not be evident on non-invasive imaging or even catheter angiography, and may only be demonstrable with elevated intra-arterial pressures or high-flow states.

-- Ophthalmic artery (ICA) – middle meningeal artery (ECA)
+- ophthalmic artery (ICA) – middle meningeal artery (ECA) 1

-- Ophthalmic artery may have collaterals with the middle mengingeal artery or with the deep temporal artery or infraorbital artery (from the maxillary artery)
+- ophthalmic artery may have collaterals with the middle meningeal artery or with the deep temporal artery or infraorbital artery (from the maxillary artery)

-- Dorsal nasal artery (ICA) – nasal branches of the facial artery (ECA)
+- inferolateral trunk (ICA) – branches of maxillary artery (ECA) 1

-Collateral pathways are also present between the occipital artery (from the ECA) and muscular branches of the vertebral arteries around the C1 and C2 vertebrae.
+Collateral pathways are also present between the occipital artery (from the ECA) and muscular branches of the vertebral arteries around the C1 and C2 vertebrae 1.